samuelludwig/phprelude/README.md

 The standard library I wish PHP always had.

+Significant credit belongs to [leocavalcante/Siler](https://github.com/leocavalcante/Siler), whose `Functional` library has been largely transplanted into this project, and who, in addition, has made programming in PHP bearable for me and other FP zealots.

 ## Usage

 You can conveniently require all files in the library by using the